codeigniter4/docs-update/docs/outgoing/localization.md

 --8<--
 ```

 Obviously, you can do more than just number replacement.
-According to the [official ICU docs](https://unicode-org.github.io/icu-docs/apidoc/released/icu4c/classMessageFormat.html#details) for the underlying library, the following types of data can be replaced:
+According to the <a href="https://unicode-org.github.io/icu-docs/apidoc/released/icu4c/classMessageFormat.html#details" target="_blank">official ICU docs</a> for the underlying library, the following types of data can be replaced:

 - numbers - integer, currency, percent